Fall Into An Easeful Fall Routine

 Kapha – Late Winter/ Early Spring – dominated by the elements of water and earth, this time of year is nourishing to new life.
 It’s cold, dry, and dark and can be wet and cold.

-By making a gradual adjustment of diet and lifestyle from summer to fall and enjoying seasonal routines and self-care practices, you can make a healthy transition between seasons and prevent problems that may arise as we get further into fall.
+By making gradual adjustments to diet and lifestyle from summer to fall and embracing seasonal routines and self-care practices, you can make a healthy transition between seasons and prevent problems that may arise as we move deeper into fall.

-Keep in mind that what is happening outside is happening inside of you too.
+Keep in mind that what's happening outside is happening inside of you too.
 Ayurveda teaches that like increases like and opposites balance.
 This is why we want to do the opposite to find equilibrium in our body, mind, and spirit.

 Create a Daily Self-Care Routine

 Do the same things at roughly the same times daily - When you wake up, eat, exercise, and go to bed.
-The body loves predictably and routine.
-Because of the light, airy, and drying qualities of this season, it’s important to balance it with grounding, nourishing, and more structured practices.
+The body loves predictability and routine.
+Because of the light, airy, and drying qualities of this season, it's important to balance them with grounding, nourishing, and more structured practices.

-Go to bed early - If we want to optimize our energy levels, our productivity, and our attitudes we MUST be well-rested.
-I see this "habit of sleep" like the one we build all our others habits on top of.
+Go to bed early - If we want to optimize our energy levels, productivity, and attitudes, we MUST be well-rested.
+I see this "habit of sleep" as the foundation we build all our other habits on top of.
 If we're not getting the sleep we need, we can't fully operate at our greatest potential.
-If we're tired, depleted, and stressed out, we're approaching each day in a state of fight or flight.
-We're not making the best decisions on a regular basis, we're not showing up in our relationships as awake, tuned in, and accessible as we could be and most of all we're at risk of all sorts of dis-ease and health issues.
+When we're tired, depleted, and stressed out, we're approaching each day in a state of fight or flight.
+We're not making the best decisions, we're not showing up in our relationships as awake and accessible as we could be, and most importantly, we're at risk for all sorts of dis-ease and health issues.
 Ideally, we want to be going to bed by 10 pm and waking up before 6 am.
-Check out my blog on sleep for more detail.
+Check out my blog on sleep for more details.

 Wake up early - Enjoy the magical early morning hours.
-This is the best time to tap into creativity, establish a mediation practice or journal.
-Use this quiet time to set your daily intentions, activities and connect to the bigger picture.
+This is the best time to tap into creativity and establish a meditation practice or journaling routine.
+Use this quiet time to set your daily intentions and connect to the bigger picture.

-Rub oil on your body -This season can be very drying in many climates.
-Oil helps to calm the nervous system, ground energy, and awaken the tissues.
-If you enjoy a little fragrance, vetiver, geranium, and citrus essential oils are great this time of year (either applying directly to the skin or using in a diffuser).
-Using your own hands to heal your own body, tells your body that you’re paying attention and is also very grounding.
+Rub oil on your body - This season can be very drying in many climates.
+Oil helps calm the nervous system, ground energy, and awaken the tissues.
+If you enjoy a little fragrance, vetiver, geranium, and citrus essential oils are great this time of year (either applied directly to the skin or used in a diffuser).
+Using your own hands to heal your own body tells your body that you're paying attention and is also very grounding.

 This is my favorite season of foods, with squashes, roots, and late summer fruits and vegetables.
 The local farmer’s markets are vibrant and overflowing.
 Shop the outer aisles of your local grocery stores and choose what’s new in this season.

-Consume less raw food- Begin to shift from astringent foods such as raw salads to warmer foods and more cooked foods.
-Making this shift gradually will be easier on the system.
+Consume less raw food - Begin to shift from astringent foods like raw salads to warmer, more cooked foods.
+Making this shift gradually will be easier on your system.
 Consider the warming and grounding qualities of root vegetables, soups, and stews as you move through this new season.

-Best foods for Vata season - Oily, nourishing foods that are high in protein, high in fat, brought to life with warming, stimulating spices, and served hot, will help to keep moisture in and help you stay grounded through the vata season.
+Best foods for Vata season - Oily, nourishing foods that are high in protein and fat, brought to life with warming, stimulating spices, and served hot will help keep moisture in and help you stay grounded through the vata season.
 Favor the sweet, sour, and salty tastes.
 Breakfasts of cooked grains are perfect at this time of year.
 Lunches and dinners that include steamed vegetables, hearty grains, soups, and stews are grounding and moisturizing.
 If you eat meat and eggs, this is one of the best times of year to enjoy them.
 Dairy products and most nuts and seeds are also beneficial.
-In general, you’ll want to reduce your consumption of raw vegetables, cold and frozen foods, as well as the bitter, pungent, and astringent tastes.
+In general, you'll want to reduce your consumption of raw vegetables, cold and frozen foods, as well as the bitter, pungent, and astringent tastes.

 Detox your Space and your Body

-Curate your “living space” - Fall, just like spring, is a great time for a clean out.
-Carve out some time to ditch, donate or give away that which you are not wearing, using or really care about.
-Keep what brings you joy and taps into your passions- whether that’s what you wear, what you surround yourself with and the spaces you spend the most time in.
-This doesn’t only apply to your physical space, but also the space that you live in 24/7 - your body.
+Fall, just like spring, is a great time for a clean-out.
+Carve out some time to ditch, donate, or give away things you're not wearing, using, or really caring about.
+Keep what brings you joy and taps into your passions—whether that's what you wear, what you surround yourself with, or the spaces you spend the most time in.
+This doesn't only apply to your physical space, but also to the space you live in 24/7—your body.

 Do a Seasonal Cleanse!